paulinedao/paulinedao/README.md

 #### Certifications 📜

 - Coursera: Tools for Data Science
-- Edx: Python for AI and Development, Python for Data Science, Analyzing data with Python
+- Edx: Python for AI and Development, Python for Data Science, Analyzing data with Python, Visualizing data with Python

 #### Courses